Contents

 Eurobonds offer a compelling proposition for both issuers and investors due to their unique characteristics:

-- Global reach.
+Global reach.
 Denominated in various currencies, they attract a diverse international investor base, potentially leading to increased demand and lower borrowing costs.
 This global appeal can enhance market liquidity and price discovery, benefiting issuers and investors.

-- Tax efficiency.
+Tax efficiency.
 Eurobonds can offer strategic tax advantages to issuers and investors, optimizing their financial returns.
 By structuring Eurobond deals carefully, issuers and investors can potentially reduce their overall tax burden and improve their after-tax returns.

 How do Eurobonds work?

 Once issued, Eurobonds are traded on various international exchanges, providing liquidity and flexibility for investors.
 These exchanges, such as the Luxembourg Stock Exchange and the London Stock Exchange, support secondary market trading.
-This allows investors to buy and sell Eurobonds at prevailing market prices.
+This allows investors to buy and sell them at prevailing market prices.

 Domestic bonds are often subject to specific national regulations.
 Eurobonds, on the other hand, are governed by international law.
 They also follow the rules of the specific exchange where they are traded.
 This international framework offers greater flexibility regarding issuance terms, interest rates, and maturity dates.